pyrkamarcin/CommonDataLayer/docs/examples/materialization.md

 }
 ```

-#### Loading initial schema
+### Loading initial schema
 While manual setup is fine for a one-time test, it quickly becomes mundane work.
 To mitigate this problem, we created a solution to pre-populate the schema registry.

-In fact, [Common Data Layer deployment repository](https://github.com/epiphany-platform/CommonDataLayer-deployment) already contains, [`bare/setup/schema-registry/initial-schema.kafka.json`](https://github.com/epiphany-platform/CommonDataLayer-deployment/blob/develop/bare/setup/schema-registry/initial-schema.kafka.json) which describes what views and schemas should be inserted on startup.
+In fact, [Common Data Layer deployment repository](Common Data Layer deployment repository) already contains a file which describes what views and schemas should be inserted on startup (`bare/setup/schema-registry/initial-schema.kafka.json`)

 ### Inserting data
 To materialize data first we need to insert it in the CDL.

-#### A) Python script
+##### - Python script
 For that purpose, we can write very simple Python script:

 ```python